 (4) For the purposes of this section and Schedule 2 —

-“land holder” means a person holding any right, title, or interest in land and includes a native title holder;
+land holder means a person holding any right, title, or interest in land and includes a native title holder;

-“native title holder” has the same meaning as it has in the Native Title Act 1993 of the Commonwealth;
+native title holder has the same meaning as it has in the Native Title Act 1993 of the Commonwealth;

-“right, title, or interest in land” does not include any right conferred under section 34.
+right, title, or interest in land does not include any right conferred under section 34.

 [43.
 Repealed by No. 58 of 1999 s.42.]